Open-DDR/test-purpose/systemc/QEMU_INTEGRATION_SUMMARY.md

 - **Performance Analysis**: Detailed system characterization
 - **Educational Value**: Learning platform for memory systems

-This integration transforms the Whitney LPDDR5 SystemC model from a standalone verification tool into a comprehensive system-level verification platform, enabling unprecedented insight into memory system behavior in real-world scenarios.
+This integration transforms the OpenDDR DDR SystemC model from a standalone verification tool into a comprehensive system-level verification platform, enabling unprecedented insight into memory system behavior in real-world scenarios.

-The combination of accurate LPDDR5 modeling, robust communication infrastructure, and comprehensive testing framework creates a powerful platform for memory controller development, system optimization, and educational applications.
+The combination of accurate DDR modeling, robust communication infrastructure, and comprehensive testing framework creates a powerful platform for memory controller development, system optimization, and educational applications.